When an LLM Says 90%, Should You Believe It?

 python probe.py --dry-run

 The dry run generates a reliability diagram from the included sample data.
-That plot is the core output: a calibration curve against the perfect diagonal, with bin sizes shown so you can see where the model had enough data to be statistically meaningful.
 The code is MIT licensed.